SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 1. Open the teamsapp.yml file in the root of the project and find the line `deploymentName: Create-resources-for-tab`.
 Change it to `deploymentName: Create-resources-for-tab-and-addin`.

-1. In the same file, add the following code to the end of the `provision:` section.
+1. In the same file, add the following code to the end of the `provision:` section. **Note that indentation is meaningful in YAML, so `- uses` and `- name` statements should be indented 2 spaces, `with` statements should be aligned with `uses`, and the children of `with` should be indented a further 2 spaces.**

     ```
+    provision:

+      -- other YAML omitted --

       - uses: azureStorage/enableStaticWebsite
         with:
           storageResourceId: ${{ADDIN_AZURE_STORAGE_RESOURCE_ID}}
           indexPage: index.html
           errorPage: error.html
     ```

 1. In the same file, replace the entire `deploy:` section with the following code.
 These changes take account of the new folder structure and the fact that both add-in and tab files need to be deployed.